 In an important study on the effects of bilingualism on social cognition, researchers Nguyen and Astington compared groups of children of 3 to 5 years of age on a series of measures, including a false-belief task to test theory of mind.
 In this task, also known as the Sally-Anne test, a child is shown a story in which Anne moves Sally’s toys when Sally is not looking.
 The child is then asked to point to where Sally will think the toys are.
 A child that demonstrates theory of mind will recognize that Sally will still think the toys are where she left them originally, because she doesn’t have all of the information that Anne, and the child, has.
 In the study, one group of children had been exposed to both English and French from birth or before the age of 8 months, while others had mostly been exposed to either French or English.
 The study found that bilinguals significantly outperformed monolinguals on the False-Belief tasks after controlling for age and language proficiency.
 Working memory was also significantly increased in bilinguals.

 Breast milk is a great gift from nature and a universal aspect of motherhood.
 Not only does it provide adequate and personalized nutrition for your little one, but it’s also a great way to form emotional bonds.
-It has so many benefits that the American Academy of Pediatrics, World Health Organization, United Nations Children’s Emergency Fund and many other organizations consistently recommended breastfeeding as the best choice for feeding infants, at least during their first 6 months of life.
+It has so many benefits that the American Academy of Pediatrics, World Health Organization, United Nations Children’s Emergency Fund and many other organizations consistently recommended breastfeeding as the best choice for feeding infants, exclusively for the first 6 months of life and then continue at least until your baby is 24 months of age with complementary foods.

 Giving your baby breast milk involves learning a new skill; and that requires patience and practice.
 You might even need to wait a few days before milk production is established.
 So don’t worry if your milk does not come out at first, once your ‘let down reflex’ kicks in your supply will increase.